leonmeijer/Factuursturen.NET/README.md

 - Create (and send) invoices
 - More to come

-This Portable Library is compatible with: (ASP).Net 4.0.3/4.5/4.6, Windows (Phone) 8.1 Universal Apps and Windows Phone 8.1 Silverlight.
-So you can use this library to automate your building(s) from desktop and web applications or from Windows Universal Apps.
+This Portable Library is compatible with: (ASP).Net Framework 4.0.3/4.5/4.6, Windows (Phone) 8.1 Universal Apps and Windows Phone 8.1 Silverlight.
+So you can use this library to automate invoicing in desktop, web and mobile apps.

 ## How to use?
 Use the source code from this repository or download the NuGet package: [LVMS.FactuurSturenNet.Signed](https://www.nuget.org/packages/LVMS.FactuurSturenNet.Signed/).